 Deciding whether to make a small claim

 A small claim is a way you can ask a court to get compensation or your money back if something’s gone wrong.
-That might be poor service, a faulty product, your landlord not doing repairs, if you've been injured or if you haven't been paid for work you've done.
+That might be poor service, a faulty product, your landlord not doing repairs or if you haven't been paid for work you've done.

 Small claims also called ‘money claims’.
 They’re meant to be simple, so you don’t need a lawyer.

 Before you start a small claim, you should try to solve the problem another way - like making a complaint or using formal mediation like alternative dispute resolution (ADR).